6 Anki Decks That All Medical Students Need to Use

 Other than that, you can find decks on AnkiWeb.
 You can search by category and see all the decks that have ever been uploaded there.

-If you specifically want medical-related decks, I suggest looking at the Medical School Anki Reddit page.
-People are always creating more Anki decks and sharing them for free.
+If you want medical-related decks, I suggest looking at the Medical School Anki Reddit page.
+People are constantly creating more Anki decks and sharing them for free.

-There are more and more Anki decks coming out every year and so you are sure to find decks that suit your needs.
+There are more and more Anki decks coming out every year, so you are sure to find decks that suit your needs.

 Why Are Some of The Decks on Reddit?

-Because of this awesome community, some people like to share the decks that they have been working on.
-This results in a lot of the decks for medical school being made available on the subreddit.
+Because of this incredible community, some people like to share the decks they have worked on.
+This results in many of the medical school decks being made available on the subreddit.